pipegalera/Medium_projects/stock_prices_prediction/README.md

 Using only historical data, the algorithm is able to predict the high price of every day of 2018 with a absolute mean error of $3 (per day).
 Given that the stock fluctuated from $140 to $180 and it only used historical data of other years, it's quite remarkable.

-Note that the algorithm do not knows about if the CEO of IBM step down, if there is a black swan in the market or if IBM released a great software in 2018, and still is accurate!
+Note that the algorithm do not knows about if the CEO of IBM stepped down, if there is a black swan in the market or if IBM released a great software in 2018, and still is accurate!